-A copy of the independent contract must be submitted to TRS prior to the effective date of the contract.
-For employment with any private entity (e.g. partnership, corporation, temp agency, etc.) as a teacher, documentation of your duties and responsibilities with the entity and the retiree's relationship with the TRS covered employer must be submitted to TRS.
+The hiring employer, must submit an online verification of the independent contract agreement or a copy of the independent contract to TRS prior to the effective date of the contract.
+For employment with any private entity (e.g., partnership, corporation, temp agency, etc.) as a teacher, documentation of your duties and responsibilities with the entity and the retiree's relationship with the TRS covered employer must be submitted to TRS for evaluation.
+Any employment with a temporary agency for a TRScovered employer must be reported to TRS by the employer.
+The employment is subject to Georgia laws and policies governing working after retirement for TRS retirees.